The Hoffman Lenses Initiative

 For Developers

-The extension is open source.
+The browser is open source.
 Fork it.
 Improve it.
-Translate it.
-Add platform support.
+Add OCR support.
+Help us read the text that platforms hide in images.
 This tool belongs to the world.

 Contribute on GitHub →